sammiee5311/sammiee5311.github.com/_posts/2020-10-01-[Raspi]Self-Driving.md

 ### Thrid Try

 My raspberry pi's sd card was corrupted so I had to format my sd card and re-install the os.
 It took time to install opencv and other libraries again. <br>

-I was kinda tired to think how to solve the time delay and get the right steering angle both.

 ### Fourth try